Florida Complex League: Gulf Coast League

 The league adopted Gulf Coast League (GCL) naming for the 1966 season.
 It expanded to Florida's east coast in the 1990s.

 Historically, three separate leagues also used the Gulf Coast League name: a 1907–1908 Class D league, a 1926 Class D league and a 1950–1953 Class C (1950) and Class B League.

 The 1907 founding members were the Alexandria White Sox, Lafayette Browns, Lake Charles Creoles, Monroe Municipals, Opelousas Indians and Orange Hoo-Hoos.

+The 1926 Gulf Coast League was a four-team Class D level league.
+The league featured the Beeville Bees/Laredo Oilers (59–41), Corpus Christi Seahawks (43–58), Kingsville Jerseys/McAllen Palms/Mission Grapefruiters (46–52) and Victoria Rosebuds/Edinburg Bobcats (51–48) teams.

-The 1950–1953 version featured the Brownsville Charros, Corpus Christi Aces, Galveston White Caps, Harlingen Capitals, Lake Charles Lakers, Laredo Apaches, Port Arthur Seahawks and Texas City Texans, along with the Crowley Millers, Jacksonville Jax, Lufkin/Leesville Angels in 1950.
-All three leagues operated around the Gulf coasts of Texas and Louisiana.
+The 1950–1953 version of the Gulf Coast League featured the Brownsville Charros, Corpus Christi Aces, Galveston White Caps, Harlingen Capitals, Lake Charles Lakers, Laredo Apaches, Port Arthur Seahawks and Texas City Texans.
+The Crowley Millers, Jacksonville Jax, Lufkin/Leesville Angels played in the league in 1950.
+All three versions of the league operated around the Gulf coasts of Texas and Louisiana.

 On June 21, 2016, the GCL hired Jen Pawol, the first female umpire in Minor League Baseball since 2007, and the first in the GCL since 1978.
 In 2017, the GCL hired another woman umpire, Emma Charlesworth-Seiler.

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being canceled on June 30.

 Florida Complex League

 Prior to the 2021 season, in continuation of MLB's reorganization of the minor leagues, the two US-based complex leagues were renamed, with the Gulf Coast League becoming the Florida Complex League (FCL).

-For 2021, the league consists of 18 teams affiliated with 15 different MLB franchises, as three franchises are fielding two teams each.

 League format

-The league plays a 52- to 56-game season that runs from mid-June to late August.
+The league plays a 52- to 56-game season that traditionally began in mid-June and concluded in late August.
 Following the relocation of the Atlanta Braves spring training complex in 2019, teams in the league were divided into three divisions: East, North, and South (down from four in 2018).
+Beginning with the 2024 season, both the Arizona Complex League and Florida Complex League seasons commence in early May and conclude in late July.

 As of 2022, four teams—three division winners and one wild card team—qualify for the playoffs seeded by winning percentage regardless of division standing, with seeds 1 vs. 4 and 2 vs. 3 playing in a single-game semi-final.
 A best-of-three series between the two semi-final winners follows to determine the league champion.